stlab/better-code/better-code/src/chapter-3-errors.md

 seamless experience.
 On an iPhone or iPad, for example, to save battery and keep foreground apps responsive, the operating system may kill your process any time it's in the background, but the user can still “switch back” to the app.
-When the user switches back, every app is supposed to complete the illusion by coming back up in the same state it was killed in.
+At that point, every app is supposed to complete the illusion by coming back up in the same state in which it was killed.
 So non-catastrophic early termination is something you *can and should* design into your system. [^techniques] When you accept that sudden termination is part of *every* program's reality, it is easier to accept it as a response to bug detection, and